 While many people will have been told they can get more money in retirement by transferring, this may not be the case, as recent studies have shown.

 Defined benefits transfers put pensions at risk.
-Find out if you can make a claim with a FREE initial assessment with the team at Get Claims Advice Ltd.
+Find out if you can make a claim with a FREE initial assessment with the team at Spencer Churchill Claims Advice.

 If you’ve transferred your Jaguar Landrover pension, then you may have lost money in the long run, may have been mis-sold, and may be able to make a claim.